DerekTurtleRoe/awesome-emulators/README.md

 Ideally you would dump games and firmware from your legitimately owned hardware.
 I don't support piracy and I won't engage in discussions of piracy here.
 This includes (but is not limited to) piracy of emulators, piracy of software for use in emulators, etc. This is not a preference, it is to avoid legal issues.

-Keep in mind that piracy and dumping software for your own use are 2 different things.
+Keep in mind that piracy and dumping software for your own use are two different things.
 One is legal in most jurisdictions, and the other is not.
 I am not a lawyer, but there is a difference in definition.
 Contact your lawyer if you need further information.

 ### Can you give me personal help with emulator setup, dumping games and software, or other things?